pamelarabecca12/hadoop-cluster-docker/README.md

 ```
 sudo ./start-container.sh 5
 ```
-- based on the specified parameter using the script start-container.sh.
+- Based on the specified parameter using the script start-container.sh.

 ##### 4. Run the Hadoop cluster as in the previous step